How to Use ASUS System Recovery Partition for Factory Reset

-Alternative way to factory reset ASUS laptop in Windows 7/8/10
+How to factory reset ASUS laptop in Windows 10/11 without losing data

-Step 1.
-Launch AOMEI OneKey Recovery software and click OneKey System Recovery.
+Step 2.
+Launch this software and click OneKey System Recovery.

-Step 3.
+Step 4.
 Confirm that you want to restore your computer to factory settings and click Start Restore.
-Then, wait until the process finishes and restart your computer.

 Wrapping things up